Scholarships and Awards

 The Roland Menzel Memorial Scholarship

 Established in the memory of E. Roland Menzel, a longtime faculty member in the physics department who was well-known in the scientific community for inventing laser detection of latent fingerprints.
-The scholarship in Dr. Menzel's name was created by his wife, Terry Menzel, the Menzel family, and his many friends and is awarded to undergraduate physics majors with high academic potential.
+The scholarship in Dr. Menzel's name was created by his wife, Terry Menzel, the Menzel family, and his many friends and is awarded to incoming and continuing undergraduate students majoring in physics.
+Preference is given to students with passion for the discipline and an interest in participating in undergraduate research.

 Recipients: